 We have many programs and services that work to support veterans, service members and their families, as well as communities worldwide.
 Please check out our latest fact sheet, or spend some time browsing our site to learn why No One Does More For Veterans.

 Wake Forest VFW Memorial Post 8466 was chartered in 1989 and meets the first Thursday of each month at the Wake Forest American Legion building, 225 E. Holding Avenue, Wake Forest, NC 27587.
 Dinner is served at 6 PM followed by our membership meeting at 7 PM.
-We currently have about 150 members and are very active in the community by supporting the following programs and events:
+We currently have almost 170 members from every branch of service and are very active in the community by supporting the following programs and events:

 * And, of course, be sure to look for our "Chuck Wagon" food truck at Town and local events!